hwanggu-corgi/mini-projects/learn-typescript/chapter_6/project_self_driving_car/README.md

 This program was partially written to help the Park Service determine this season’s top volunteers.

-This program practices writing type-safe code using `Unions` and `type narrowing`.
+This program practices writing type-safe code involving `interfaces` and `classes`.

 ## Setup Instruction
 1. [if not installed] Install typescript by typing `npm install -g typescript` in terminal